-Poland’s unemployment rate rose to 6.5 percent in January of 2021 from 6.2 percent in the previous month and matching market consensus.
-It was the highest jobless rate since March of 2018, as the number of unemployed increased by 168.2 thousand to a near three-year high of 1.046 million. source: Central Statistical Office of Poland (GUS)
+Poland’s unemployment rate edged down to 5.9 percent in June of 2021 from 6.1 percent in the previous month and slightly below market expectations of 6 percent.
+It was the lowest jobless rate since April 2020, as the number of unemployed decreased by 33.3 thousand to 993.4 thousand.
+A year earlier, the jobless rate was higher at 6.1 percent. source: Central Statistical Office of Poland (GUS)

-Unemployment Rate in Poland is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Poland to stand at 6.60 in 12 months time.
-In the long-term, the Poland Unemployment Rate is projected to trend around 6.10 percent in 2022, according to our econometric models.
+Unemployment Rate in Poland is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Poland to stand at 5.80 in 12 months time.
+In the long-term, the Poland Unemployment Rate is projected to trend around 5.50 percent in 2022 and 5.40 percent in 2023, according to our econometric models.